alanepontesw/big-data-design-systems/README.md

     * The name you specify for a placement group must be unique within your AWS account.
     * Only certain instances can be launched in to a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
     * AWS recommend homogenous instances within placement groups.
-    * You cannot merge placement grups.
+    * You cannot merge placement groups.
     * You cannot move an existing instance into a placement group.
 You can create an AMI from your existing instance and then launch a new instance from the AMI into a placement group.
     * There are two types of placement groups:
       * Clustered Placement group